Agazed/WorldLoad/README.md

 Ever wanted to load or teleport to a world without using Multiverse?

-This is a lightweight plugin allows you to simply load, create, remove, or teleport to a world.
+This is a lightweight plugin allows you to simply load, create, remove, and teleport to a world.

 Features: